davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 In some years the temperature at the base of the mountain in Glenridding is also recorded.

 ## Queries
 Using SQL I am hoping to find the answers to the following questions:
 * When does a typical season start and end?
 * What is the average summit temperature in each month?
     * How does the average temperature compare to the wind chill temperature?
+	* How does the average temperature at the summit compare to the temperature in town?
 * What is the average wind speed in each month?
     * How does the average speed compare to the max speed?
 * What was the lowest temperature recorded?
 * What was the highest wind speed recorded?
-* Comparison of temperature at the summit versus in town
 * What direction does the wind generally travel?

 ## Methods
 1. Collect the data by downloading it from the Lake District Weatherline website
 2. Use Excel to standardize the tables by renaming and rearranging the columns
 3. Use Power Query to append the tables together